Lead Belly: Personal life

 Lead Belly's draft registration card in 1942 (SERIAL NUMBER U2214 and address listed as 604 E 9TH ST., N.Y.
 N. Y.)

 The only son of Sallie Brown and Wesley Ledbetter (she had an older son, and the couple adopted a daughter when Huddie was a toddler), Huddie Ledbetter was born on a plantation near Mooringsport, Louisiana.
-On his World War II draft registration card in 1942, he gave his birthplace as "Freeport" (Shreveport), Louisiana.
-There is uncertainty over his precise date and year of birth.
-The Lead Belly Foundation gives his birth date as January 20, 1889, his grave marker gives the year 1889, and his 1942 draft registration card states January 23, 1889.
+On his World War II draft registration card in 1942, his birthplace is "Freeport" (Shreveport), Louisiana.

-The 1900 United States census lists "Hudy Ledbetter" as 12 years old, born January 1888, and the 1910 and 1930 censuses also give his age as corresponding to a birth in 1888.
+There is uncertainty over his date and year of birth.
+The Lead Belly Foundation gives his birth date as January 20, 1889, as does his 1949 passport.
+His grave marker gives the year 1889, and his 1942 draft registration card states January 23, 1889.
+The 1900 United States census lists "Hudy Ledbetter" as 12 years old, born January 1888.
+The 1910 and 1930 censuses give his age as corresponding to a birth in 1888.
 The 1940 census lists his age as 51, with information supplied by wife Martha.
-These records were made by census takers, and ages and dates were defined in terms of the census date.
+These records were made by census takers, and ages and dates were defined by the date the information was collected.
 The books Blues: A Regional Experience by Eagle and LeBlanc and Encyclopedia of Louisiana Musicians by Tomko give January 23, 1888, while the Encyclopedia of the Blues gives January 20, 1888.
+There is no evidence in these sources that he had a middle name.
+His father and grandfather were named Wesley.

-His parents had cohabited for several years.
-They married on February 26, 1888, perhaps after his birth that year.
-When Huddie was five years old, the family settled in Bowie County, Texas, where they eventually became landowners.
+His parents cohabited for several years.
+They married on February 26, 1888.
+When Huddie was five years old, the family settled in Harrison County, Texas, where they became landowners.

 By the 1910 census of Harrison County, Texas, "Hudy Ledbetter" was living next door to his parents in a separate household with his first wife, Aletha "Lethe" Henderson.
-Aletha is recorded as age 19 and married one year.
-Others say she was 15 when they married in 1908.
-Ledbetter received his first instrument in Texas, an accordion, from his uncle Terrell.
-Ledbetter and his wife had at least two children when they left for the Dallas/Fort Worth area, working as farm laborers while Ledbetter, in his early twenties, sought opportunities as a musician.
+Aletha, born in 1890, is recorded as age 19 and married one year.
+Ledbetter's uncle Terrell gave him his first instrument in Texas, an accordion.
+Ledbetter and his wife did not have children when they moved to the Dallas/Fort Worth area.
+They worked as farm laborers while Ledbetter, in his early twenties, sought opportunities as a musician.